 Symptoms of depression can often be misunderstood and symptoms such as loss of energy, problems with memory, and bodily symptoms can be seen as signs of senescence rather than depression.
 This means that depression is under reported and treatable depression goes untreated.

-Poor health, social isolation can easily lead to hopelessness and, in some cases, to suicide.
+Poor health, social isolation can easily lead to hopelessness and, in some cases,

 Depression appears to compromise the immune system resulting in disease.
 It can also predict a more serious outcome when older people get sick